The Silver Lining: The Songs of Jerome Kern

 The Silver Lining: The Songs of Jerome Kern is a studio album by Tony Bennett and Bill Charlap, released by RPM/Columbia on September 25, 2015.
-The album includes covers of 14 songs composed by Jerome Kern, featuring Bill Charlap on piano, Peter Washington on bass, Kenny Washington on drums, and special guest, pianist Renee Rosnes on four two-piano tracks.
+The album includes covers of 14 songs composed by Jerome Kern, featuring Bill Charlap on piano, Peter Washington on bass, Kenny Washington on drums, and guest pianist Renee Rosnes on four two-piano tracks.

 Reception

-The album topped the Jazz Albums chart, while debuted at 89 on the Billboard 200 albums chart.
+The album topped the Jazz Albums chart and debuted at 89 on the Billboard 200 albums chart.
 It won the Best Traditional Pop Vocal Album at the 58th Annual Grammy Awards.

 Track listing

 All music composed by Jerome Kern; lyricists are credited below.